newrelic/repolinter-action/README.md

 This action runs [Repolinter](https://github.com/todogroup/repolinter) on your repository.
 Optionally you can also configure this tool to create GitHub issues with the Repolinter output.

+Currently this action uses the [prototypicalpro/repolinter](https://github.com/prototypicalpro/repolinter) fork, which includes a number of changes needed for issue creation support.

 ## Inputs

 ```yaml